axibase/atsd/changelogs/2017_jul/README.md

   AND datetime > NOW - 10*HOUR
 ```

-The correct syntax is to use brackets:
+The correct syntax is to use round brackets:

 ```sql
 SELECT * FROM jvm_memory_used